- Home

 Canterbury homes rate strongest on Caring and weakest on Well-Led.

-74% of homes have ratings over 3 years old.
-Our reports cross-reference multiple data sources to give you a more current picture.
+87% of homes have ratings over 3 years old.
+Our reports verify against multiple data sources to give you a more current picture.

 Homes rated Good or Outstanding by CQC, above the national average and consistent with Kent's strong care reputation.